cadenschulz27/vibance-site/FINANCIAL_PROFILE_IMPLEMENTATION.md

 ## Status: **COMPLETE**

 ## Overview
 The "My Financial Profile" page has been fully implemented.
-It provides users with a comprehensive overview of their financial identity based on the inputs they've entered in the Income Profile wizard.
+It provides users with a comprehensive overview of their financial identity based on the inputs they've entered in the financial profile wizard.

 ## Files Created/Modified